Eniola-Oluwashola/portfolio/README.md

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS

-**Sales Performance Diagnostic & Revenue Optimization: A Multi-Dimensional Business Intelligence Analysis of Revenue Trends, Sales Team Effectiveness, Product Performance, and Geographic Market Contribution.**
+**Sales Performance Diagnostic & Revenue Optimization (Excel Case Study): A Multi-Dimensional Business Intelligence Analysis of Revenue Trends, Sales Team Effectiveness, Product Performance, and Geographic Market Contribution.**

 ![image](THE SYNTAX GROUP DASHBOARD..jpeg)

-**Tech Stack: EXCEL.**
+**Tech Stack:** Power Query, Power Pivot, DAX, Excel (PivotTables, Conditional Formatting, Charts & Dashboard Design)

+Data was cleaned, transformed and loaded using Power Query, then modeled in Power Pivot using a star schema with a dedicated date table built for time series analysis.
+DAX measures powered the month over month calculations and the gap analysis behind each KPI, and Excel PivotTables, conditional formatting, and native charting tools brought the executive dashboard to life.

 **Business Problem**

-The business experienced declining revenue despite ongoing sales activity.
-Leadership needed visibility into sales performance, product contribution, market effectiveness, and revenue trends to identify growth opportunities and performance gaps.
+The business experienced declining revenue despite continued sales activity.
+Leadership needed visibility into sales performance, product contribution, market effectiveness, and revenue trends to identify growth opportunities and close performance gaps.

 **Executive Summary**

-Using Excel, I developed a Sales Performance Dashboard to evaluate revenue trends, sales representative performance, product sales distribution, and geographic market contribution.
+Using Excel, I built a Sales Performance Dashboard to evaluate revenue trends, sales representative performance, product distribution, and geographic market contribution.

-The analysis revealed $454.6K in revenue from 533 units sold, while revenue declined by 8.27% MoM.
-The dashboard identified significant performance differences across sales reps, products, and markets, providing actionable insights to support revenue growth and operational improvement.
+The analysis showed $454.6K in revenue from 553 units sold, with revenue down 33.2% month over month while quantity sold fell only 1.8%.
+The dashboard exposed clear performance gaps across sales reps, products, and markets, and turned those gaps into specific, actionable steps for revenue recovery.

-**Key Insights:**
+**Key Insights**

-Revenue Performance
+**Revenue Performance**

 - Total Revenue: $454.6K

-- Revenue Growth: -8.27% MoM
+- Revenue Growth: -33.2% MoM

-- Quantity Sold: 533 Units
+- Quantity Sold: 553 Units

-- Quantity Growth: -1.60% MoM
+- Quantity Growth: -1.8% MoM

-Revenue declined significantly faster than sales volume, suggesting pricing, discounting, or product mix issues.
+Revenue fell more than eighteen times faster than unit volume.
+That gap points to pricing, discounting, or product mix changes as the driver of the decline, not a drop in demand.

 **Monthly Revenue Trend**

--Highest Revenue Month: June ($60,679).

--Lowest Revenue Month: August ($48,221).

-Revenue dropped by 20.5% between the strongest and weakest months, highlighting seasonal or operational fluctuations.

-**Sales Rep Performance:**

--Top Performer: Jacob ($112,397).

--Lowest Performer: John ($27,172).

-Jacob generated 313% more revenue than the lowest-performing sales representative, indicating a substantial opportunity for performance coaching and knowledge sharing.

-**Market Performance:**

--Highest Revenue Market: USA ($124,424).

--Lowest Revenue Market: Canada ($58,982).

-The USA contributed 27.17% of total revenue and generated more than double Canada's revenue, creating both growth opportunities and market concentration risk.

-**Product Performance:**

--Top Product: Headphones (148 Units).

--Lowest Product: Tablet (21 Units).

-Headphones accounted for 27.8% of total sales volume, while Tablets contributed only 3.9%, suggesting opportunities for portfolio optimization.

-**Recommendations:**

-1 - Investigate pricing, discounting, and product mix drivers behind the 8.27% revenue decline.

-2 - Replicate top-performing sales strategies across the broader sales team.

-3 - Increase investment in high-performing markets such as the USA while developing growth strategies for underperforming regions.

-4 - Prioritize inventory and marketing efforts around high-performing products, including Headphones, Laptops, and Phones.

-5 - Review underperforming products for repositioning, bundling, or discontinuation.

-**Business Impact:**

-**This analysis:**

--Identified an 8.27% revenue decline before it became a larger business risk.

--Revealed a 313% performance gap between top and bottom sales representatives.

--Highlighted a 111% revenue difference between major markets.

--Exposed product concentration risks and growth opportunities.

--Provided data-driven recommendations to improve revenue growth and sales effectiveness.

-**Business Impact Statement:**

-I built an executive-level Excel Sales Performance Dashboard that analyzed revenue trends, sales team effectiveness, product performance, and geographic contribution.

-The solution uncovered declining revenue trends, identified key growth markets, revealed a 313% sales performance gap in total, and provided actionable recommendations to support revenue optimization and strategic decision-making.
+- Highest Revenue Month: June ($60,679)
+- Lowest Revenue Month: August ($13,221)

+Revenue dropped 78.2% from June to August.
+A swing that steep is too large for normal seasonal variation and is worth investigating directly, whether it traces back to a stocking issue, a paused campaign, or a one-time event.

+**Sales Rep Performance**

+- Top Performer: David ($112,507)
+- Lowest Performer: John ($57,175)

+David generated 96.8% more revenue than John, the lowest-performing rep. That gap is large enough to justify documenting David's approach and sharing it across the team.

+**Market Performance**

+- Highest Revenue Market: USA ($124,424)
+- Lowest Revenue Market: Canada ($58,982)

+The USA contributed 27.37% of total revenue and generated 111% more revenue than Canada.
+That creates a growth opportunity in the USA, but also a concentration risk if the business leans too heavily on a single market.

+**Product Performance**

+- Top Product: Headphones (144 Units)
+- Lowest Product: Smartwatch (83 Units)

+Headphones made up 26.04% of total sales volume, the highest share of any product, while Smartwatch trailed at 15.01%, the lowest.
+That gap points to room for rebalancing the product portfolio.

+**Recommendations**

+1. Investigate the pricing, discounting, and product mix changes behind the 33.2% revenue decline.
+2. Document David's sales approach and share it across the team to close the gap with lower-performing reps.
+3. Increase investment in the USA, the strongest market, while building a clear growth plan for Canada.
+4. Prioritize inventory and marketing spend on the top-selling products: Headphones, Laptop, and Phone.
+5. Review Smartwatch and Tablet, the two lowest-selling products, for repositioning, bundling, or discontinuation.

+**Business Impact**

+This analysis:

+- Identified a 33.2% revenue decline before it could grow into a larger business risk.
+- Revealed a 96.8% performance gap between the top and bottom sales representatives.
+- Highlighted a 111% revenue gap between the USA and Canada, the highest and lowest performing markets.
+- Exposed a 73.5% volume gap between Headphones and Smartwatch, showing both a concentration risk and an opportunity to rebalance the product mix.
+- Turned these findings into specific recommendations for revenue recovery and stronger sales execution.

+**Business Impact Statement**

+I built an Excel-based Sales Performance Dashboard to track revenue trends, sales team effectiveness, product performance, and market contribution.
+The dashboard surfaced a 33.2% revenue decline against a flat 1.8% drop in volume, a 96.8% gap between the top and bottom sales reps, and a 111% revenue gap between the strongest and weakest markets, then converted those findings into a clear set of recommendations for revenue recovery and stronger sales execution.

 **How I helped Daxxon company to discover hidden metrics in their business data that influenced their performance by 45% in revenue and sales.**